facb69/mail-sender-python/README.md

 # Contribute

 Pull requests are welcome.
-Open an 'issue' first to discuss what you would like to change
+Open an <i>issue</i> first to discuss what you would like to change

 # Developer